kanaria007/saas-architecture-review-navigator/docs/categories/domain/invalid-states.md

 - Constructors should be unable to produce an invalid object
 - Optional?
 Only when **meaningful absence** is part of the domain
 - A domain model that “accepts everything” is just a list of hazards

 ---

+## 🧠 What This Question Is Really About

+This isn’t just “do you have validation.”
+It’s: **does your model forbid nonsense—or just quietly permit it?**

+You don’t need more tests.
+You need fewer ways to go wrong.

+---